konsumer/image/README.md

 - You are not locked into nodejs or the browser or anything.
 This can be used in many environments (node, browser, deno, bun, Cloudflare workers, etc.)
 - Grabs the smallest amount of bytes from an image as possible, and get the most info possible.
 This means it's fast, light, and doesn't take a lot of RAM.
 1 byte is enough to basically detect format.
-20 bytes is enough to get height/width, color information, and more.
+20 bytes is enough to get height/width, color information, and more, for most image formats.
 - No external dependencies.
 Just add [the single file](https://cdn.jsdelivr.net/npm/@konsumer/image/dist/index.mjs) to your project and use it.
 - Published as [ESM](https://cdn.jsdelivr.net/npm/@konsumer/image/dist/index.mjs) and [CommonJS](https://cdn.jsdelivr.net/npm/@konsumer/image/dist/index.cjs) module for easy use, everywhere.
 - It works with all kinds of things, like `Buffer`, `ArrayBuffer`, `Uint8Array`, or any array of unsigned integers (representing bytes.)